|Home|||||About|||||Galleries|||||Sales Info|||||Art Terms|||||Blog|||||Mailing List|||||Links|||||Contact|

 This artwork was created by block printing with a linocut onto paper, in some cases pretreated with either acrylics or acrylic inks.
 Block printing is an ancient printing technique where the artist carves a design into a solid block of material (in this case linoleum) much like a stamp.
 Once the design is complete, the block is inked with a roller and the block is then applied to the paper.

 The blockprint is 4"x6" using archival inks and acid-free paper.
-Price is $60 matted, $85 framed to 8x10" plus taxes and shipping.
+Price is $60 matted to fit an 8x10" frame.
+Framing, taxes and shipping are extra.